SAP-samples/teched2022-IN280/exercises/ex4/ex46/readme.md

 ## Summary

 You've understood how to work with Cloud Integration metrics.
+You can get into the details of each metric and see also the chronological development for trend analysis.

 <br>Continue to - [Exercise 4.7 - Activate alerts](/exercises/ex4/ex47/)